ChadUSF/DSDP/Docker/README.md

 Initial attempt at using Docker on a simple python Hello World file.

 Added images showing successful dockerization of Titanic and Housing projects.
-The dockerfiles for those are available in the repective repositories.
+The dockerfiles for those are available in the respective repositories.